Easy-to-read medicine information about nortriptyline – what it is and possible side effects.

 Nortriptyline has many uses.
 It is used to treat certain kinds of nerve pain (such as neuropathic pain, peripheral neuropathy, postherpetic neuralgia) and as an aid to help quit smoking, to lessen the nicotine withdrawal symptoms and improve abstinence.
 Nortriptyline belongs to a group of medicines known as tricyclic antidepressants.
 In the past, these medicines were commonly used for depression, but these days doctors usually prescribe newer classes of antidepressants.
+Tricyclic antidepressants are used for severe depression or when other antidepressants are unsuitable.
 Read more about antidepressants

 In New Zealand, nortriptyline is available as tablets.

 - The dose of nortriptyline will be different for different people.

 - Your doctor will usually start you on a low dose and increase this slowly.
 This allows your body to get used to the medicine and reduces side effects.

 - Always take your nortriptyline exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much nortriptyline to take, how often to take it, and any special instructions.

 - Take nortriptyline at the same times each day.
 If taken as a single dose, take it at bedtime, but your dose may be different.

 - Swallow your nortriptyline tablets with water.